osjacky430/tmr_listener/README.md

 1. End user can never know whether the control flow enters listen node or not without polling the service.

-2. Command can't be stacked for TMSCT since some of them were implemented as individual services, you would never want to stack command using service `send_script`, unless you are fine with this:
+2. Command can't be stacked for TMSCT since some of them are implemented as individual services, you would never want to stack command using service `send_script`, unless you are fine with this:

     ```c++
     std::string const cmd = "float[ targetP1= {0,0,90,0,90,0}\r\n"  // wrong here, missing right bracket